Youth in Philanthropy

 Youth in Philanthropy (YIP) is a youth leadership program that gives area teens hands-on experience with philanthropic giving.

-YIP provides young people guidance, money, and mentorship to support a local nonprofit organization through a grant application process.
+YIP provides young people guidance, mentorship, and money to support a local nonprofit organization following a grant application process.
 The YIP program challenges participants to demonstrate leadership, solve problems, study proposals, manage budgets, work collaboratively, and present their views to an audience of peers and adults.

 We believe with mentorship and experience, our youth will develop the skills they will need to be the future of responsible stewardship of community resources.
-Through YIP, they will provide meaningful assistance for community needs through grants.
-We hope that through the knowledge and experience gained in YIP, our youth will apply what they have learned and impact lasting, constructive change in our communities.
+We hope that through the knowledge and experience gained in YIP, our youth will apply what they have learned and create lasting, constructive change in our communities.

 An 8-week hands-on experience where local high school students explore the world of nonprofits, evaluate real grant proposals, and make a real-world funding decision—while building leadership, public speaking, and critical thinking skills.